Foot Locker (FL)

 We hope Foot Locker can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-13. Key Takeaways from Foot Locker’s Q4 Results
+12. Key Takeaways from Foot Locker’s Q1 Results

-We enjoyed seeing Foot Locker beat analysts’ gross margin and EPS expectations this quarter despite a revenue miss.
-On the other hand, its full-year EPS guidance missed.
-Overall, this was a mixed quarter.
-The stock traded up 2.4% to $17.78 immediately after reporting.
+It was encouraging to see Foot Locker beat analysts’ gross margin expectations this quarter.
+On the other hand, its revenue, EPS, and EBITDA fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock remained flat at $23.94 immediately after reporting.

-We cheer for all companies serving everyday consumers, but in the case of Foot Locker, we’ll be cheering from the sidelines.
-First off, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Foot Locker falls short of our quality standards.
+For starters, its revenue has declined over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its declining physical locations suggests its demand is falling.
+On top of that, its operating margins reveal poor profitability compared to other retailers.

-Foot Locker’s P/E ratio based on the next 12 months is 13.8x.
-This multiple tells us a lot of good news is priced in - we think there are better investment opportunities out there.
+Foot Locker’s P/E ratio based on the next 12 months is 18.5x.
+At this valuation, there’s a lot of good news priced in - you can find better investment opportunities elsewhere.